A Secret

 Torre Egger in the Pantagonian massif

-* this poem was inspired by Netflix docu The Alpinist
+* this poem was inspired by the Netflix docu The Alpinist

 In some